jeanarjean/jeanarjean.github.io/src/pages/blog/2021-03-10-how-to-create-alias-property-in-your-csproj.md

 backgroundColor: 'white'
 tags: ["csharp", "csproj", "msbuild"]
 ---
-If you run into two assemblies with identical class and namepsace, you won't be able to differentiate them unless you use extern aliases.
-In order to use extern aliases, you first need to open your .csproj file of your project.
-You then need to modify the PackageReference or ProjetReference by adding the \<Aliases\> attribute inside.
+If your project contains two assemblies with identical classes and namespaces, you won't be able to differentiate them unless you use extern aliases.
+In order to use extern aliases, you first need to open the .csproj file of your project.
+And then modify the PackageReference or ProjectReference by adding the \<Aliases\> attribute.
-If it's another project in your solution:
+If you're referencing another project in your solution, your .csproj should look like this:

 ```xml-doc